Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 When you have a situation on the ground that favors one side over the other, you've got to have some pretty big incentives for the side with the power dynamics on its favor to be able to agree to something that would come out to the benefit of the side on the weaker side of this.

-This is just common sense in war.
+Is just common sense in war.

-And for Trump to say, hey, we want to have some land swapping, of course, the first question is, what is he talking about?
+And for Trump to say, hey, we want to have some land swapping.

-And there's been a lot of speculation on that because it's pointed out correctly by many that there's virtually no.
+And there's been a lot of speculation on that because it's pointed out correctly by many that there's virtually no Russian territory that Ukraine has possession of.

-So they definitely not talking about that.
+So they're definitely not talking about that.

-It could be that Russia is saying or that Trump, rather, is thinking, hey, we'll swap that.
+It could be that Russia is saying, or that Trump rather is thinking, hey, we'll swap that.

 Russia will withdraw from that.

-They're not that big, don't provide any particular utility to Russia.
+It doesn't provide any particular utility to Russia.

 So if that's what Trump's thinking about, then probably that is something that Putin would be willing to do.